mspnp/cloud-design-patterns/static-content-hosting/README.md

    az deployment group create -n deploy-hosting-static-content -f bicep/main.bicep -g rg-hosting-static-content -p storageAccountName=$STORAGE_ACCOUNT_NAME
    ```

+   > :warning: for those using devcontainers and running on arm platform, consider `az bicep uninstall && az bicep install --target-platform linux-arm64`

 1. [Control Plane] RBAC your user with Storage Blob Data Contributor.
 This is required to be able to upload files to the recently created storage account

    ```bash